oist/Usiigaci/README.md

 ## Future work
+### Mask R-CNN segmentation
 - [ ] Add a function to save only the best model weight during training (save on storage)
 - [ ] Add a function to compute F1 score, Jaccard index, Accurady, Precision during validation step of the training
 - [ ] pretrain model weights for DIC microscopy.
 - [ ] pretrain model weights for recognition of nucleus
 - [ ] add bounding box as an output format (overlay over original image)
 - [ ] change output mask to 16 bit to support more instance to be recognized
-- [ ] Add support for ultra-long time series tracking
-- [ ] Add automated tracking scripts
-- [ ] Add data analysis script for specific time frame
-- [ ] plotly based data visualization for rare event analysis.
 - [ ] Multiclass segmentation to realize identification of mitotic cells.
 - [ ] Multiclass segmentation to realize label-free co-cultured cell segmentation.
+- [ ] Add multiple GPU training and inference support - likely need to rework the fundamentals.

+### Tracking
+- [ ] Add lineage tracking function
+- [x] Add support for ultra-long time series tracking
+- [x] Add batch tracking scripts

+### data processing
+- [x] Add data analysis script for specific time frame
+- [ ] Add output into rois for later use coupling imageJ (for users quantify the roi)
+- [ ] plotly based data visualization for rare event analysis.
+- [ ] Add calculation of cell doubling time
+- [ ] Add rare event detection
+- [ ] Add confluency calculation
+- [ ] Faster more integrated data processing pipeline, perhaps on C++
+- [ ] Add cell contour vector analysis

 ## Acknowledgement:
 This work is supported by JSPS KAKENHI Grant JP1700362 and Okinawa Institute of Science and Technology Graduate University with subsidy funding from the Cabinet Office, Government of Japan.